CanIPhish/olescan/README.md

 # olescan

-THIS IS A WORK IN PROGRESS - Check updates regularly!

 olescan is a lightweight wrapper aggregating the functionality of several oletools to facilitate automated scanning of MS OLE2 and MS Office documents.
 The tool is not designed to cover advanced maldoc analysis but is to assist Level 1 Support Teams